DnFreddie/Notes/content/posts/POSTS/selinux_suprises.md

 Containers are superior due to the fact that they are isolated and do not interact with the host system as much.
 They are much easier to handle than,  for example, writing custom policies.

-Becouse there unique lables inside them.
+Becouse of  unique lables inside them.

 However, there are some nuances that need to be covered.